mendix/docs/content/howto/mobile/include-local-bundled-resources.md

 ## 1 Introduction

-If you have ever wanted to include a local copy of your deployed cloud resources into your distributed iOS app, then, this how-to is tailored just for you.
+This tutorial will teach you to migrate a local copy of your deployed cloud resources into your distributed iOS app.

 ## 2 Prerequisites